 The task of starting a meeting should not be taken lightly.
 You are adding a resource that addicts will count on to stop the use of drugs, stay stopped, and maintain their drug free life.
 The Narcotics Anonymous program has a proven history in overcoming addiction with the promise of a new way of life.
 Our focus here is to facilitate and help the process of creating a new NA group.

 First: Preparation is the foundation.
 A new group needs a commitment of two or more NA members willing to prioritize their time to include a new meeting by attending consistently while following the Twelve Traditions of NA.
 Remember that it may take six months or a year of consistent effort for a group to really get going.
 Be sure you’re willing to stick it out.

 Second: Choose a location that will encourage a recovery community and accept a small donation to help pay for utilities and other expenses.
 Churches and community buildings are a good place to begin inquiries.
 Be careful not to associate NA with other organizations such as treatment centers where the anonymity may be confusing to the public at large.

 Third: Asking for help at other NA meetings and at NA Area Service Committee Meetings will help with startup materials and support for beginning a new meeting.
 It is also the place to find answers to specific questions and concerns.
-Information on NA meetings and service groups is available locally on this website or by phone at 1-800-974-0062.
+Information on NA meetings and service groups is available locally on this website.